Buchan Offshore Wind is a new floating offshore wind project, with a key role in Scotland's economic future and the fight against climate change.

 A ScotWind project located 75km off the coast of Fraserburgh, it will have up to 70 wind turbines generating around 1GW of clean, green renewable energy.

-Buchan Offshore Wind could see more than £1.4bn invested in Scotland's manufacturing sector and supply chain, with potential for a further £800m in the rest of the UK.
+Buchan Offshore Wind could see more than £1.4bn invested in the UK's manufacturing sector and supply chain, with potential for a further £800m in the rest of the UK.
 This has the potential to support over 2,800 jobs in Scotland at the peak of construction and 320 during operation.

 Buchan Offshore Wind Ltd. is a partnership of three leading European energy businesses.
 Together they offer a unique breadth and depth of experience and expertise in the development of floating offshore wind.